cvnlab/GLMsingle/docs/source/wiki.md

 ### Do I need blanks?

-In general, you should include blanks or dead time in your experiment.
+In general, you should definitely include blanks or dead time in your experiment.
 And you should not explicitly code those periods in the design matrix.
+The reason is that GLMsingle uses a set of polynomials per run to model the baseline signal, and the baseline signal is estimated based on sections of your experiment that are not explicitly coded as experimental events.
+Note that the interpretation of the single-trial beta amplitudes is that they are evoked responses in the BOLD signal above and beyond whatever the baseline signal is (and this baseline signal may drift to some extent up and down over the course of the run).

-If you try to use a design matrix where "everything" is coded, this is problematic because of the inability to estimate the baseline signal level (GLMsingle uses a set of polynomials per run to model the baseline signal).
+If you try to use a design matrix where "everything" is coded, this is problematic because of the inability to estimate the baseline signal level.
 In these cases, consider omitting the coding of some of the experimental events (e.g. "fixation periods"); in doing so, the idea is that you are trying to estimate changes in the BOLD response **relative** to what the BOLD signal level is during these omitted periods.

+### What is the minimum trial separation?

+Since the BOLD response is very sluggish, the response to two successive trials can overlap a lot.
+And, the more closely spaced your trials, the larger the overlap.
+It is an empirical question as to how effectively GLMsingle can separate the response amplitudes to closely spaced trials.
+Clearly, the closer the spacing, the harder it is to accurately estimate responses from nearby trials; however, the counteracting factor here is that with more closely spaced trials, a larger number of trials can be conducted (which counteracts the loss of power).

+We do not yet know what the "minimum trial separation" is.
+Good results were obtained in the Natural Scenes Dataset with a trial separation of 4 s --- in that experiment, an image was shown for 3 s, and then there was a 1 s gap before the next image.
+Note that the gap here is not very relevant from GLMsingle's point of view.
+It would be perfectly fine to have, e.g., continuous "mini blocks" that last for a 4-s trial and then immediately move on to the next 4-s trial.

+We would guess that going faster than 4 s would be risky.
+Perhaps 3 s would still deliver reasonable results, but faster than that would seem risky (but is an open question).
+Keep in mind that in GLMsingle, you code the onsets of trials, so what we are talking about here is the separation between the onsets of successive trials.
+Also, keep in mind that a separate issue is the `stimdur` input, which controls the duration of the expected hemodynamic response to a given trial.
+For example, in a situation where successive trials are spaced 6 seconds apart, if the `stimdur` input is 6 seconds, this has different collinearity properties compared to the situation where the `stimdur` input is 1 second.

+### What about trial subcomponents?

+In some cognitive experiments, there are multiple stages to a trial.
+For example, one might get a cue, preparatory period, a stimulus presentation, another cue to indicate to make a response, and/or an explicit motor (button press) period.

+It is up to the experimenter how to design the modeling approach.
+From GLMsingle's point of view, it does not distinguish (nor care about) these subcomponents.
+One approach is to code each subcomponent that you wish to model as a distinct condition.
+For example, you could code the cue for condition A as "condition A1" and the stimulus for condition A as "condition A2".
+The theory and interpretation is that you are attempting to estimate a separate response amplitude associated with the cue (and its associated brain activity) and the stimulus (and its associated brain activity).
+As usual, you will have to make some choices as to whether to treat different presentations of a given type of trial as counting as "repeats" or not.

+Alternatively, it is totally valid to treat all subcomponents of a trial as contributing to a single response amplitude.
+From a statistical point of view, this is an easier and more straightforward approach.
+Ultimately, it depends on your analysis approach and what types of information you are hoping to extract from the data.

 ## Additional questions/discussion